GVM OpenVAS Troubleshooting A Kali Linux Installation

 ERROR: Database is wrong version.
 You have installed a new gvmd version

-When upgrading Greenbone Community Edition, you may need to also update the gvmd
+When upgrading Greenbone Community Edition, you may need to also update the gvmd PostgreSQL database schema.
+You can update the gvmd database to the with the following command:

 sudo runuser -u _gvm -- gvmd --migrate